Epstein’s ex-girlfriend tries late bid to seal testimony

 “I don’t know what you’re talking about,” Maxwell responded, Gee noted.

-Excerpts from the seven-hour depositions of Maxwell were made public last year along with over 2,000 pages of documents from the since-settled lawsuit.
+Excerpts from seven hours of depositions of Maxwell were made public last year along with over 2,000 pages of documents from the since-settled lawsuit.

 “The unsealing of Ms. Maxwell’s deposition transcript would result in substantial negative media publicity and speculation in an internet world,” Gee wrote.
 “The public’s right of access to Ms. Maxwell’s deposition transcript is substantially outweighed by the compelling interest in ensuring her right to a fair trial.”